2018 Alumni Award Winners

-Distinction in Congregational Ministry — Sharon Watkins ’84 M.Div.
+Distinction in Congregational Ministry — Molly Baskette ’96 M.Div.

 At the heart of YDS is the commitment to train women and men for the lay and ordained ministries of the Christian church.
 The award for Distinction in Congregational Ministry is awarded to a lay or ordained individual who has shown exceptional pastoral competence in the work of developing the ministry and mission of local congregations.

-One of the finest traditions of YDS is the excellence of its faculty.
-Thus, the recipient of the award in Theological Education will be an individual whose scholarship, teaching or leadership and contributions to vocational formation for ministry reflect the best of YDS traditions.
+One of the finest traditions of YDS is its commitment to excellence in all dimensions of theological education.
+This award recognizes alumni whose scholarship, teaching or leadership and contributions to vocational formation for ministry reflect the best traditions of YDS and its distinguished faculty.

-William Sloane Coffin ’56 Award for Peace and Justice - James Antal ’78 M.Div.
+The William Sloane Coffin ’56 Award for Peace and Justice—Cara Alison Cunningham ’84 M.Div.

 The Coffin award is given in honor of the life and ministry of William Sloane Coffin, former Chaplain to the University and one of the 20th century’s most significant religious leaders.
 The recipient of the Coffin award will be someone who shares Coffin’s passionate and prophetic witness, a courageous devotion to the dignity and worth of all persons, and who has made a notable contribution to the work of peace and reconciliation.